ravinald/bodega/docs/DESIGN.md

 ## What is it

 Bodega is a self-hosted package repository that sits between your infrastructure and the public internet.
-It builds, caches, and serves seven artifact types through native package manager protocols.
+It fetches, builds, and serves seven artifact types through native package manager protocols.
 Your instances talk to bodega instead of the internet, and bodega decides where the bits come from.

 It replaces the grab bag of internal mirrors, S3 scripts, and "just curl it" patterns that tend to accumulate when you operate package infrastructure at scale.
 One tool, one config file, one S3 bucket.